 binäre optionen im metatrader handeln daily dates kostenlos Mirza Najaf Khan was a persian Prince & adventurer in the court of Mughal emperor Shah Alam II.
 He was the highest commander of Mughal army from 1772 till his death.
 (Source: Wikipedia, INTACH)

 follow url The tomb stands in the centre of a garden and stands on a platform.
 The striking feature of the tomb is that there are no domes, turrets or arches.
 It consists of a raised platform in sandstone with two inscribed marble cenotaphs on its top.
 The two cenotaphs are of Najaf Khan and his daugther Fatima (source: ASI).
 The real graves are within the core of the platform and are not visible.
 The way to the raised platform is locked at all times presently.

 One can walk around the platform, take time out to admire the surrounding garden, the simple work on the raised platform and the different trees that have been planted in the garden (I was quite taken by the variety of trees actually!!)

 The Najaf Khan’s Tomb being located right in the middle of a residential area always sees a lot of local crowd (I was told by the locals).

 In fact, the day we visited being a sunny winter afternoon, the residents were out in good numbers.
 So, there were children playing, group of women & kids doing ‘satsang’ and young people strumming guitars, all in the warm winter sun.

-Najaf Khan’s Tomb makes for a nice visit, especially in the Delhi winters.
+Tastylia for sale'A=0 Najaf Khan’s Tomb makes for a nice visit, especially in the Delhi winters.
 While I wouldn’t recommend travelers making a special effort to visit this (especially if they are not into history and heritage), this tomb can be easily included in the itinery if one is planning to visit Safdarjung’s tomb or Humayun’s Tomb.